Calsign/APDE/README.md

 In addition to the above unimplemented features, I plan to add the following at some point in the future (some more distant than others!):

- - Tools (like the Color Selector), possibly even contributed tools
+ - Contributed tools
- - Internal Documentation
+ - Internal documentation
  - Building sketches for release (needs custom key signing)
  - Git integration, possibly even for synchronization across the PDE and APDE if a Git client for the PDE is created
  - Support for JavaScript mode (maybe others... but "standard" mode doesn't make any sense)